 Maya Angelou said, “I believe that the most important single thing, beyond discipline and creativity is daring to dare.”

 I have always dared to dare.
 My life stands on building blocks of daring to take chances and make mistakes.
 My friends have asked, Kitten will you ever just take a safe road?
 I have found there is no such road.
 I feel compelled to listen to little Kitten when she tells me that Clark is worth it.
 So what if nothing becomes of us?
 Many times, her intention is to help me find another missing piece of my puzzle.
-I know that I may never find love again.
-But that doesn't stop me from exploring.

 I watched Clark from my perch on my red antique couch, wearing white socks and snoring.
 I giggled.

 “What are you doing so far away?” he mumbled.

 I climbed into bed and he wrapped himself around me placing kisses on the back of my neck.
 “You need to stop trying to break up with me,”

 I curled my body against him and fed on his warmth, settled in the crook of his arms and fell asleep on this road-less path I find myself.
 It cannot turn out good or bad.
 I thought.
 It can only turn out.

 "If we listened to our intellect, we’d never have a love affair.
 We’d never have a friendship.
 We’d never go into business because we’d be too cynical.
 Well, that’s nonsense.
 You've got to jump off cliffs all the time and build your wings on the way down."